NOTICE!

 Merlina explains her reason for stopping Sonic, which is that Arthur can’t be wounded.
 We also learn that Sonic can’t even recall what Excalibur is, let alone Sinbad, so I guess he’s officially reached peak idiot.
 For now, Merlina quits the exposition and sends him on his way to get accustomed to Camelot.

-Merlina explains that black magic shields Arthur, then points them to Lady Nimue, who lives along the Misty Lake after having woven the scabbard that brought said magic here.
+Merlina explains that black magic shields Arthur, then points Sonic and Tails to Lady Nimue, who lives along the Misty Lake after having woven the scabbard that brought said magic here.
 Like Elise, Sonic gets her name wrong, then even worse, for which she thanks him by giving him and Tails the feeble starter swords Clarent.
-It’s okay, though, because Tails admits he has no standards anyway.

 Stage 1: Misty Lake

-This serves as the tutorial stage, which leads into a spat with the Mist Dragon and the first boss fight with Arthur.
+This serves as the tutorial stage, which leads to a spat with the Mist Dragon and the first boss fight with Arthur.

 Merlina realizes, “we are so fucked” (not verbatim) when Sonic says he’s never held a sword, then corrects him by referring to the fairies he picks up as pixies.
-He asks her to give Tails a bigger challenge than picking apples, only to feel guilty when she sics the Mist Dragon on him.
+He asks her to give Tails a bigger challenge than picking apples, only to feel guilty when she sicks the Mist Dragon on him.
 Then, of course, there’s the soundtrack—while the Misty Lake theme’s decent, the new soundtrack for this rewrite uses songs by Pinback, a lifelong favorite band of mine.
 Its equal nostalgia to Sonic aside, this is for the cryptic but often mellow gothic atmosphere they carry, which fits the fantasy aesthetic of Black Knight.
 You know, other than my total lack of a personal connection to the default metal soundtrack.
 I even modded it into the actual game, and the end result was pure magic.
-In this case, the theme has been changed to “Penelope” from their 2001 album Blue Screen Life, whereas the Mist and Earth Dragon fights use the faster tempo cover of “Microtonic Wave” from their Too Many Shadows EP.
+In this case, the theme has been changed to “Penelope” from their 2001 album Blue Screen Life (you can link the titular Penelope to Merlina and Sonic eventually freeing her from her obsession) whereas the Mist and Earth Dragon fights use the faster-tempo cover of “Microtonic Wave” from their Too Many Shadows EP (both the tempo and the powerful force alluded to in the title fit the battles well.)

 After the first mission, Merlina gives Sonic an explanation about Nimue and the scabbard, but also that Arthur can’t be struck down because he’s… immortal.
 That doesn’t mean what they think it means, but regardless, she gives him a cool glove as well as a pointer to Caliburn, another sacred sword in the stone.